UofS-Pulse-Binfo/chado_custom_search/docs/editable-constants.rst

 Paging
 -------

-If ``$pager`` is true, the API will add a simple pager to your search results with a previous and next page link as well as indication of what page they are on.
+If ``$pager`` is TRUE, the API will add a simple pager to your search results with a previous and next page link as well as indication of what page they are on.
 A simple pager is used for speed since it doesn't require counting the search results which is notoriously slow in PostgreSQL.
 You can also control the number of items per page using ``$num_items_per_page``.

 .. code-block:: php